nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <br/>
 Can the size of the legislature affect the efficiency and quality of public administration?
 Recent empirical work on the economic consequences of legislative organization has focused exclusively on the relationship between legislative size and fiscal spending.
 We expand the scope of this literature by exploring the impact of bigger legislative bodies on the efficiency of public service provision.
 We use a constitutional rule which creates a discontinuous relationship between population and size of elected councils in Colombia to estimate the effect of legislature size on the efficiency of local public goods.
 Theoretically a bigger councils should increase the checks and accountability on the local executive, and thus leading to higher and better quality public goods provision.
 Yet we find no systematic evidence for such positive mechanism.
 Moreover, we find preliminary negative and signifficant effects on fiscal and administrative efficiency, particularly in small cities.
 Our results indicate a more nuanced relationship between legislative size and government efficiency, and complement the theoretical literature on public overspending.

-* Presented in the 2017 EPSA Annual Meeting
+* Presented at the 2017 EPSA Annual Meeting
 </details>

 <br/>

 <details>
 <summary> <strong style="color:royalblue"> Do Third Parties Reduce Commitment Problems After Civil War?
 Microfoundational Evidence from Ex-Combatants in Colombia </strong> <br/>
-Leopoldo Fergusson.
-Natalia Garbiras-Díaz, Juana García, Michael Weintraub and Laia Balcells
+Leopoldo Fergusson, Natalia Garbiras-Díaz, Juana García, Michael Weintraub and Laia Balcells
 </summary>
 <br/>
 Since the Cold War, international third parties such as the United Nations (UN) have become frequent guarantors of peace agreements.
 Existing studies demonstrate that third parties ameliorate credible commitment problems, in part by reducing acute security threats faced by members of former rebel groups.
 Yet these studies exclusively marshal evidence at the macro-level, and are therefore unable to show whether ex-combatants are truly reassured by the presence and activities of third parties, and in what ways.
 Using a novel phone survey of 4,435 ex-combatants from the FARC-EP, Colombia’s largest rebel group, and an embedded survey experiment, we provide the first microfoundational test of prominent third party credible commitment theories.
 We find no evidence that third actors: increased confidence among ex-combatants that the government would fulfill its commitment to implement the peace agreement; increased confidence that the FARC would do the same; improved perceptions of physical safety; or increased trust in institutions more generally.
 Put differently, we are unable to recover microfoundational evidence in favor of third party credible commitment theories.
 We discuss potential explanations for these null findings and the study’s relevance for debates about conflict termination, implementation of the agreements and the duration of peace.